acornjs/acorn/README.md

 - `--locations`: Attaches a "loc" object to each node with "start" and "end" subobjects, each of which contains the one-based line and zero-based column numbers in `{line, column}` form.

+- `--allow-hash-bang`: If the code starts with the characters #! (as in a shellscript), the first line will be treated as a comment.

 - `--compact`: No whitespace is used in the AST output.